 |RED||Executes user programs and controls other Bricks/Bricklets standalone|

-Unlike Bricks, Bricklets have no fixed size.
+Bricklets have no fixed size.
 Each Bricklet has the minimum size possible.
-Each Brick has up to four connectors for Bricklets.
-Bricklets can be controlled over the USB connection of the connected Brick.
+Each Brick has typically multiple connectors for Bricklets.
+Bricklets are controlled by the connected Brick.

 |Analog Out 2.0||Generates configurable DC voltage between 0V and 12V|